Our representative will call you within few minutes

 |9||50,000||4,50,000||10% x 4,50,000 = 45,000|

 |10||5,00,000||10% x 5,00,000 = 50,000|

 To calculate your return from the policy, you can use the ICICI Pru Assured Saving Plan Calculator.
 The tool is accessible to every individual.
 You just need to visit the official website of ICICI Prudential Life Insurance Company Limited.
 Follow the steps below to use the return calculator:-

 Agree to the company terms and conditions and click on the ‘Check Returns’ button

 The insured will get a guaranteed lump sum at the end of the policy term.
 And it will depend on the policy term, the premium amount, premium payment term, age and gender.
 Sometimes your GMB may be lower than your Sum Assured in the policy.
 Let’s find out how to calculate the GMB for the ICICI Pru Assured Saving plan.

-For example, you are a healthy male of 30 years and pays an annual premium of INR 50,000 for this policy.
-And the policy payment term is of 10 years for a 12 years policy term, so your GMB will be as follows:
+For example, you are a healthy male aged 30 years old and pay an annual premium of INR 50,000 for this policy.
+And the policy payment term is of 10 years for a 12-year policy term, your GMB will be as follows:

 GMB = INR 50,000/144.31x 1000